PalestineHealthHub/PSmedlib/resources/injuries_and_treatments.md

 - [Museumizing trauma: Social politics and memory after the 2005 evacuation of the Jewish communities of Gaza](no-link) _2016_ published in _Mem.
 Stud._
 - [Intergenerational trauma framework for programme efficacy studies: child trauma recovery in occupied Palestine](no-link) _2016_ published in _Crit.
 Radic.
 Soc.
 Work_
 - ["The wound is still open": the Nakba experience among internally displaced Palestinians in Israel](no-link) _2016_ published in _Int.
 J. Migr.
 Health Soc.
 Care_
-- [Rehabilitation Counseling of Boko Haram Insurgents in North East Nigeria: A Perspective for Attainment of Global Peace](no-link) _2016_ published in _No Journal_
 - [War, trauma, and cognition of Palestinian children.DP - 2016](https://ovidsp.ovid.com/ovidweb.cgi?T=JS&CSC=Y&NEWS=N&PAGE=fulltext&D=psyc15&AN=2016-42143-006) _2016_ published in _Dissertation Abstracts International: Section B: The Sciences and Engineering_
 - [Mind-body skills groups for posttraumatic stress disorder in Palestinian adults in Gaza](https://ovidsp.ovid.com/ovidweb.cgi?T=JS&CSC=Y&NEWS=N&PAGE=fulltext&D=psyc15&AN=2016-39250-001) _2016_ published in _Traumatology_
 - [Palestinian youth and their families in an area of conflict, stress and trauma](https://ovidsp.ovid.com/ovidweb.cgi?T=JS&CSC=Y&NEWS=N&PAGE=fulltext&D=psyc15&AN=2016-34511-007) _2016_ published in _Merrick, Joav [Ed]_